 The Critical Thinking Project

 How do children develop the ability to critically evaluate the information they encounter?
-This project examines developmental changes in how 6- to 10-year-old children evaluate information.
-Children participate in several short tasks designed to measure how they evaluate information along with measuring other cognitive skills.
-For some versions of the task, children child also participate in a short interaction task with a parent to understand how parents and children discuss how to evaluate information.
-This project is supported by a grant from the Timberlawn Psychiatric Research Foundation.
-A paper on this project is currently in press in the Journal of Experimental Child Psychology (2014).
+This project examined developmental changes in how 6- to 10-year-old children evaluate information (Mills & Elashi, 2014).
+Children participated in several short tasks designed to measure how they evaluate information along with measuring other cognitive skills.
+For some versions of the task, children child also participated in a short interaction task with a parent to understand how parents and children discuss how to evaluate information.
+This project was supported by a grant from the Timberlawn Psychiatric Research Foundation.

 Using Questions for Problem Solving